Stimulants include illicit drugs such as cocaine and methamphetamine, as well as prescription drugs such as Ritalin® and Adderall®

 Long-term misuse of stimulants can have major health consequences including addiction.
 It can also cause damage to the cardiovascular system, memory loss, aggression, and psychotic behavior.
 Both cocaine and methamphetamine use have been shown to increase the likelihood of contracting and transmitting infectious diseases, such as hepatitis and HIV/AIDS.
 (NIDA)

 Stimulant Use Disorder Treatments

-Currently, the most effective treatments for stimulant use disorder are behavioral therapies, such as cognitive-behavioral and contingency-management interventions (which provide tangible incentives in exchange for engaging in treatment and maintaining abstinence).
-Presently, there are no medications approved by the U.S. Food and Drug Administration to treat a stimulant use disorder.
+Traditionally, the most effective treatments for stimulant use disorder are behavioral therapies, such as cognitive-behavioral and contingency-management interventions (which provide tangible incentives in exchange for engaging in treatment and maintaining abstinence).

 In a 2021 study published in the New England Journal of Medicine, researchers found that a combination of a medication for opioid addiction and an antidepressant can help some people who use methamphetamine regularly cut back, a promising development in the treatment of stimulant use disorders.